 Bulk Changes To Local Business Listings

 Does your business have multiple local brick and mortar businesses?
 If so, you probably want to implement local business listings.
-If you have many campaigns, and even separate accounts for each local business, it will take you days to add local business listings within the AdWords UI.
-AdWords Editor to the rescue!
+If you have many campaigns, and even separate accounts for each local business, it will take you days to add local business listings within the Google Ads UI.
+Google Ads Editor to the rescue!

 Here is the non-manual way you can add local business listings to multiple campaigns:

-- Log into specific account in AdWords Editor
+- Log into specific account in Google Ads Editor

 - Click the ‘Extensions’ tab within the accounts, then click on ‘Location Extensions’